-Chad Farrell, P.E. – Principal
+Chad Farrell, P.E. – President

 Encore Redevelopment is led by Chad Farrell, P.E.
 Chad is a project manager and environmental engineer with over 15 years of experience in the fields of environmental engineering, professional project management and real estate development.
 He maintains expertise in the assessment, remediation and redevelopment of contaminated properties and performs these services as an owner, owner’s representative and consultant.
 Chad has a Bachelor of Science Degree in Mechanical Engineering from Bucknell University and earned a Master of Science Degree in Environmental Engineering from the University of Vermont, where he completed a masters thesis entitled “Removal of Residual Tetrachlorethene (PCE) from Homogenous and Layered Heterogeneous Soil Systems Using Alcohol Flushing”.